raspberrypi/rpi-imager/qt/README-qt-build.md

 3. Configuring it with optimizations for Raspberry Pi OS
 4. Building and installing Qt to a specified location

-By default, Qt is built to work with the Raspberry Pi OS Wayland-based desktop environment, but you can also configure it for direct rendering via EGLFS.
+By default, Qt is built to work with the Raspberry Pi OS Wayland-based desktop environment.

 ## Prerequisites